tdavislab/PhenoMapper/README.md

 # PhenoMapper

-PhenoMapper is an extension of [Mapper Interactive], which is a web-based framework for interactive analysis and visualization of high-dimensional point cloud data built upon the mapper algorithm.
+PhenoMapper is an extension of [Mapper Interactive](https://github.com/MapperInteractive/MapperInteractive), which is a web-based framework for interactive analysis and visualization of high-dimensional point cloud data built upon the mapper algorithm.

 ## Installation